Office of Special Counsel for Immigration Related Unfair Employment Practices, Civil Rights Division, U.S. Department of Justice.

 b.
 Evidence that the applicant can implement the campaign, and complete the evaluation component within the time lines provided.
 (10 points)

-OSC's experience during previous grant cycles has shown that a number of applicants choose to apply as a consortium of individual entities; or, if applying individually, propose the use of subcontractors to undertake certain limited functions.
+OSC's experience during previous grant cycles has shown that a number of applicants choose to apply as a consortium of individual entities; or, if applying Start Printed Page 10489individually, propose the use of subcontractors to undertake certain limited functions.
 It is essential that these applicants demonstrate the proven management capability and experience to ensure that, as lead agency, they will be directly accountable for the successful implementation, completion, and evaluation of the project.

 3. Staff Capability (10 points)